canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 - The positive feeling that they contribute to something bigger than themselves through OSS contributions (source code fixes, bug reports, documentation updates, etc.); and
 - Improvement of collaboration skills as they engage with other developers from the OSS project (and learn from more experienced ones).

+#### Reduction in liability

+OSS licenses don't create obligations on the mere use of software and reduce the increased legal risks associated with the use of closed-source solutions.
+Not allowing obligations for the mere use of the software is part of the FSF's definition of free software, and the OSI's definition of open source.
+If an obligation from the use of the software exists, then the software doesn't qualify as OSS.

 ### Risks and Drawbacks

 Of course, a business or government organization must balance these benefits against several drawbacks, such as lower user familiarity with OSS software packages.